Matthias Müller-Prove, working paper

 Speaking with Marshall McLuhan, the Chronoscope is a cold medium – cold like in cool jazz.
 The user has to complement and complete the experience with her own perspective and emotions.

 Another dichotomy is lean back vs. lean forward.
 You lean back to watch TV, a hot medium.
 You lean forward to read a book, a cold medium.
-A cold medium is generally more immersive than a hot medium because the degree of active participation is higher.
+A cold (lean forward) medium is generally more immersive than a hot medium because the degree of active participation is higher.

 By design the Chronoscope should be a cold medium that is engaging and offers a lean forward experience.
 The user constructs the story by using the time machine to see how her neighborhood has changed over time.
 This personal relationship between the user and the tool is the precious quality of the design.